zynaxsoft/mycraft-rs/README.md

 # Progress
 <img src="https://github.com/zynaxsoft/mycraft-rs/blob/master/pics/demo-1.png">
 Login to the server is possible, however it is not possible to do anything.
+Chunk data is implemented but the client still doesn't show anything.
+Character will fall to the abyss.

 # Acknowledgement